-5. Gain practical experience
+5. Gain practical experience.

-Candidates looking for a career pivot face a common challenge – getting exposure to the new profession.
+Candidates looking for a career pivot face a common challenge – getting exposure to a new profession.
 They need it to assess whether they will like the new job, to learn more, and to gain experience that they can talk about during job interviews.

 Practical experience is priceless.
 Getting it is not always easy, especially when you still have your day job.
 However, it is possible with some smart planning and research.
 And don’t forget to check with your employer – the best reskilling opportunities may be closer than you think.

-6. Prepare your resume and get ready for job interviews
+6. Prepare your resume and get ready for job interviews.